laffchem/hour_calc/README.md

 ![home page!](/images/home_page.png "Home Page")

 This is the hours page where you are able to input any hours you are tracking.
+User is unable to input a start time that is greater than the end time.
+This is validated server side so you'll have to redo the form if you commit that error.
+It's annoying but keeps your database tidy.

 ![hours page!](/images/hour-sub.png "Hours Page")